Incredible Black Friday 2019 deals: $129 Airpods, $49 Instant Pot, $175 Nintendo Switch Lite and More

-We're only two days away from official Black Friday.
+We're only a day away from official Black Friday.
 Great Black Friday deals are already here, and the discounts are coming in fast.
 We have our eyes on the best bargains and the details on the top deals available right now.

 Walmart's Black Friday sale has already started with some of the best deals so far.
 Some of our picks include $129 Airpods and $49 Instant Pot.